 Roman is a full member of STEP and ACTAPS, having successfully completed both diplomas.
 He is also a member of the Institute of Legacy Management and the Charity Law Association.

 He holds the STEP Advanced Certificates in Trust Disputes and Cross-Border Estates, receiving a distinction for the latter.

 Roman regularly comments on leading issues within the field of contested wills, trusts and estates.
 As well as providing seminars, webinars and legal updates to professionals, he authors a regular contentious probate update for the Law Society’s Private Client section.

 He has been quoted in The Times, The Sunday Times, The Financial Times, CityAM, The Telegraph, This is Money and yourmoney.com and has also appeared on radio.

-Roman joined Hugh James as a solicitor in 2012, becoming Partner in 2016 and head of the Contested Wills, Trusts and Estates Department the following year.
+Roman qualified as a solicitor into the Inheritance and Trust Disputes team of a leading UK 200 firm in 2008 before joining Hugh James as a solicitor in 2012, becoming Partner in 2016 and Head of the Private Wealth Disputes Department the following year.

 - ACTAPS Diploma

 - STEP Advanced Certificate in Trust Disputes

 - Rokkan v.
 Rokkan and Another EWHC 481 (Ch)

 - Hughes v.
 Pritchard and Ors EWCA Civ 386